zuplo/docs/docs/articles/going-live.md

 using a CDN like cloudflare to slowly shift the % of traffic going through your existing path over to Zuplo.

+## Audit Logging

+For privacy reasons, Zuplo doesn't look details like the full URL, body or headers of your request.
+If you do run into issues in your live environment it can be useful to have audit logging that logs the **full request**.
+Most customers don't wish to log this amount of information permanently so we recommend enabling/disabling via an
+[Environment Variable](./environment-variables.md).
+In the event of unexpected errors, this can allow you to capture the full details of the request typically making for an easier repro.

+Ask support@zuplo.com about our available Audit Log plugins.
+You can also build your own as outlined [here](./custom-logging-example).

 ## Health Checks

 Ensure you have health checks with endpoints that go through all parts of your